 Solid State Hard Drives ( SSDs ) are great.
 They make all the difference between a computer being painfully slow or feeling snappy and responsive.
 However they do have one significant downside.
 You get a lot less storage capacity for the same money.
-To make matters worse Apple supplied a lot of machine with a pitifully small 128GB SSD.
-So what can you do if you are constantly getting the “Your disk is almost full” message?
+To make matters worse Apple supplied a lot of machines with a pitifully small 128GB SSD.

 What can I do when I get the “Disk is almost full” message?

 Well you could enable iCloud Drive and enable Optimise Storage.
-That will shift a fair bit of the documents off your computer and up onto the interwebs.
-However for many people just fitting a larger SSD would be preferable (not just from a data privacy point of view).
+That will shift a fair amount of the documents off your computer and up onto the interwebs.
+However for many people, fitting a larger SSD would be preferable (not just from a data privacy point of view).
 So is it possible without breaking the bank by paying for Apple’s somewhat usurious SSD pricing?
 Absolutely!

 Which Mac models can I increase the SSD capacity on?

 For any model of MacBook Air, MacBook Pro, MacPro, Macmini or iMac that doesn’t have a soldered on SSD, it’s perfectly possible and cost-effective to upgrade to a 2TB* or larger SSD.